 Using the iCVD coating process, which does not involve any liquids and can be done at low temperature, produces a very thin, uniform coating that follows the contours of the fibers and does not lead to any clogging of the pores, thus eliminating the need for the second processing stage to reopen the pores.
 Then, an additional step, a kind of sandblasting of the surface, can be added as an optional process to increase the water repellency even more.
 “The biggest challenge was finding the sweet spot where performance, durability, and iCVD compatibility could work together and deliver the best performance,” says Soto.

 The process works on many different kinds of fabrics, Varanasi says, including cotton, nylon, and linen, and even on nonfabric materials such as paper, opening up a variety of potential applications.
 The system has been tested on different types of fabric, as well as on different weave patterns of those fabrics.
 “Many fabrics can benefit from this technology,” he says.
-“There’s a lot of potential here.”
+“There’s a lot of potentials here.”

-The coated fabrics have been subjected to a barrage of tests in the lab, including a standard rain test used by industry.
+The coated fabrics have been subjected to a barrage of tests in the lab, including a standard rain test used by the industry.
 The materials have been bombarded not only with water but with various other liquids including coffee, ketchup, sodium hydroxide, and various acids and bases — and have repelled all of them well.

 The coated materials have been subjected to repeated washings with no degradation of the coatings, and also have passed severe abrasion tests, with no damage to the coatings after 10,000 repetitions.
 Eventually, under severe abrasion, “the fiber will be damaged, but the coating won’t,” he says.